emissary-ingress/emissary/docs/user-guide/with-istio.md

-# Ambassador and Istio
+# Ambassador and Istio: Edge proxy and service mesh

 ---

-Ambassador is an API Gateway for microservices.
+Ambassador is a Kubernetes-native API Gateway for microservices.
 Ambassador is deployed at the edge of your network, and routes incoming traffic to your internal services (aka "north-south" traffic).
 [Istio](https://istio.io/) is a service mesh for microservices, and designed to add L7 observability, routing, and resilience to service-to-service traffic (aka "east-west" traffic).
 Both Istio and Ambassador are built using [Envoy](https://www.envoyproxy.io).

-While Istio ships with a basic [ingress controller](https://istio.io/docs/tasks/traffic-management/ingress.html), the ingress controller is very limited.
-In particular, it provides limited functionality for authentication, edge routing, TLS termination, and so forth.
-Luckily, Ambassador *does* provide this functionality.
+Ambassador and Istio can be deployed together on Kubernetes.
+In this configuration, incoming traffic from outside the cluster is first routed through Ambassador, which then routes the traffic to Istio.
+Ambassador handles authentication, edge routing, TLS termination, and other traditional edge functions.

+This allows the operator to have the best of both worlds: a high performance, modern edge service (Ambassador) combined with a state-of-the-art service mesh (Istio).
+Istio's basic [ingress controller](https://istio.io/docs/tasks/traffic-management/ingress.html), the ingress controller is very limited, and has no support for authentication or many of the other features of Ambassador.

 ## Getting Ambassador working with Istio

 Getting Ambassador working with Istio is straightforward.
-In this example, we'll use the `bookinfo` example from Istio.
+In this example, we'll use the `bookinfo` sample application from Istio.

 1. Install Istio on Kubernetes, following [the default instructions](https://istio.io/docs/setup/kubernetes/quick-start.html).
 2. Next, install the Bookinfo sample application, following the [instructions](https://istio.io/docs/guides/bookinfo.html).